Thanks to Dave Rowntree for many of the player images after 1984.

 Wotton was virtually ever-present for the remainder of the 2011-12 campaign and made a predictably large contribution to the successful fight for league survival, showing that he had lost none of the passion and desire to play for his hometown club that had been the hallmark of his first spell at Home Park.
 Picked by John Sheridan in the starting XI for the opening fixture of the 2013-14 season, away at Southend United, he broke a rib in an accidental collision with Luke McCormick, which kept him out of the early part of that season.

-Having surpassed Fred Craig’s 467 appearances (in all competitions) Paul is now 3rd in the all-time appearances list with only Sammy Black (491) and Kevin Hodges (620) having played more games for the club.
+Having surpassed Fred Craig’s 467 appearances (in all competitions), Wotton now stands third in the all-time appearances list with only Sammy Black (491) and Kevin Hodges (620) having played more games for the club.
+At the end of the 2013-14 season, when his contract expired, it was announced that Paul had signed a one-year deal to be retained as a player, and that he would continue his player-coaching duties (he possesses the UEFA 'A' coaching licence) and as a help to the manager.

 Sorry, new contributions are not accepted until the player leaves the club.